theupdateframework/pep-maximum-security-model/README.rst

 End-to-End Signing
 ------------------

-End-to-End signing allows both PyPI and developers to sign for the metadata downloaded by clients.
+End-to-end signing allows both PyPI and developers to sign for the metadata downloaded by clients.
 PyPI is trusted to make uploaded projects available to clients (they sign the metadata for this part of the process), and developers can sign the distributions that they upload.